 When is EDAW held?

 Different countries commemorate EDAW at different times.
-In Canada, it is always the first full week in February.
+In Canada, it is February 1-7.
 Having a consistent date is important.
 It takes many years of consistency for a commemorative event to 'register', and to become a norm in the minds of the media, organizations, participants and influencers.
 Having a nationally uniform time for such events increases media pick-up and increases the overall impact of the event.